sustainablesardinia/manifesto/eng/initiative.md

 Sardinia Sustainability wants to be a network of people who work towards sustainable development in Sardinia by analising and visualising data.
-The initiative is open to anybody: engineers, computer, natural, and social scientists, mathematicians, economists, doctors, archaeologists, linguists...
+The initiative is open to everybody and it's multi-disciplinary, involving a range of subjects: from ecology to linguistics, from economics to archaeology.

 How the initiative works
 ------------------------